"...if we be honest with ourselves,

 This becomes an even more difficult question if there is someone else who holds the same values as you, you understand each other, and you get along really well.
 Is it worth settling for “second best”?

-These questions are answered in one of the most boring—and yet one of the most insightful, and a times, interesting books ever written, Castle Warlock.
+These questions are answered in one of the most boring—and yet one of the most insightful, and at times, interesting books ever written, Castle Warlock.
 (It was written in the 19th century by C.S.
 Lewis’ favourite author, George MacDonald.
 If you've never read anything by MacDonald you might enjoy the following.
 It's a children's story which shows how a man should respect the wishes of a woman.
 Little Daylight2)

 If the trans community are not careful, they will turn society against them.
 The more they try to force people to accept them, the more they will see videos like the Daily Wire's "What is a Woman?" and criticisms like this.